-Sarracenia, or North American pitcher plants, are native to the Gulf Coast states and all along the East Coast, from northern Florida through the New England states and the eastern provinces of Canada.
+Sarracenia, the North American pitcher plants, are native to the US Gulf Coast states and all along the East Coast, from Eastern Texas through to Florida, and north through the New England states and the Southern provinces of Canada.
+There is even one natural population in extreme east British Columbia!
 These plants get their name from their pitcher-shaped leaves.
 They capture insects by producing nectar along the rim of their pitchers.
 When an insect starts to lick up the nectar, it tries to get more by reaching in the pitcher.
-When it loses its footing, it falls straight in!
+When it loses its footing, it falls right in!

 The inside walls of the pitcher are very smooth, so insects are not able to crawl out.
-They also can't fly out because there isn't any airlift!
-Eventually the insect dies from heat exhaustion or dehydration.
-As the insect decomposes, the plant absorbs its nutrients right through its leaves.
+They also can't fly out because there isn't any airlift in a tube!
+Eventually the insect dies, and as it decomposes, the plant absorbs its nutrients right through its leaves.
 Mmm....

 Where to GrowSarracenia grow best outdoors as a container or potted plant on a sunny deck or patio.
-You may also grow it in a pond or fountain, but keep the crown of the plant above water.
-Because of its specific soil requirements, avoid planting it directly into the ground.
+You may also grow them in a pond or fountain, but keep their crowns above water.
+Because of their specific soil requirements, avoid planting them directly into the ground.

-SunlightDuring the growing season, grow your Sarracenia outside in full sun, 6 or more hours of direct sunlight, for vigorous growth.
+SunlightDuring the growing season, grow your Sarracenia outside in full sun with 6 or more hours of direct sunlight, for vigorous growth.
 If full sun is not possible, provide a minimum of 4 hours of direct sunlight with bright indirect light during the rest of the day.
-Your plant won’t be as vibrantly colored as one grown in full sun, but you will be able to maintain some decent growth. <
+Such a plant won’t be as vibrantly colored as one grown in full sun, but they can still grow more/less healthily.

 Heat ToleranceSarracenia tolerate the summer heat well.
 They originate from an area where temperatures above 90°F (32°C) commonly occur in summer.